-We are currently working to upgrade our merit badge registration to an online system by May 1, 2017.
-All units will be notified with login information via the email address(es) they provided in their registration.
+Online Merit Badge registration is live as of May 1, 2017.
+All units have been notified with login information via the email address(es) they provided in their registration.

 Units should use the below information (also found in the leader’s guide) to have boys plan out their merit badge choices and schedule.

 There should be enough spots to accommodate most scouts in their first choices, but it never hurts to have a back-up option.
 Aquatics, Shooting Sports, Metalworking, and Arts classes are normally capped between 12-16 scouts.
 Other badges can accommodate 20-25 scouts.
 We try to keep our class sizes low so that each scout can have a quality learning experience in every badge!

 Scouts will work on rank advancement through the Camp Buffalo Bill’s Merit Badge Program, unless they registered to participate in the Yellowstone High Adventure Outpost Program.
 Scouts in the merit badge program will attend 4 merit badge sections daily (Wednesdays excluded).

 - Session D 3:15 PM—4:30 PM

 In some cases, it is possible to earn 2 merit badges during one session.
 In these cases, complementary merit badges (such as Indian Lore and Archaeology) are paired together.

 Scouts should arrive at their merit badge sessions on Mondays with blue cards for their badges.
 If they are attending a session including 2 badges, they should bring 2 blue cards for that session.
 Blue cards are on sale at the Trading Post, but troops may want to bring them from home.